 Moreover, the results also supported the association of IGRSNS with CTIG, reflecting the importance of active interaction of government officials with citizens to make them loyal and cooperative towards government decisions.
 This result is consistent with the findings of Arshad and Khurram (2020), which proved that government agencies' use of SNS impacts the CTIG (Arshad & Khurram, 2020).
 Moreover, the disclosure of information by government agencies/representatives facilitates citizens' understanding of the government's motives for making certain decisions, resulting in a higher level of CTIG (Ateh et al., 2020; Mansoor, 2021).
-Besides, the interaction of the government representatives with citizens on SNS provides two-way communication, that is, empowering the citizens to gain insight into the relevant information and connecting the citizens directly with the government while providing feedback.
-Further, it has been witnessed that since the pandemic, government representatives have been seen as more active on SNS in communicating essential updates regarding the lockdown, virus spread, and standard operating procedures in the form of clear and easy-to-understand messages.
+Besides, the interaction of the government representatives with citizens on SNS provides two-way communication, that is, empowering the citizens to gain insight into the relevant information and connecting the citizens directly with the government representatives have been seen as more active on SNS in communicating essential updates regarding the lockdown, virus spread, and standard operating procedures in the form of clear and easy-to-understand messages.
 Thus, maintaining public trust in the government made the fight against the pandemic successful.